Pescadero, California

 Pescadero (Spanish for "Fishmonger") is an unincorporated town and census-designated place (CDP) in San Mateo County, California, two miles (3 km) east of State Route 1 and Pescadero State Beach.
 The town is 14.4 mi south of Half Moon Bay.
 The ZIP Code is 94060 and the community is inside area code 650.
 The population was 595 at the 2020 census.

 About

-Pescadero is a farming and ranching community near the Pescadero Marsh, a wildlife refuge.
+Pescadero is a farming, tourism, and ranching community near the Pescadero Marsh, a wildlife refuge.
 Pescadero Creek, the longest stream in San Mateo County, is an annual creek that empties into the Pacific Ocean near the town.
 Many of the buildings in town date from the 19th century.
 Pescadero is situated near the Pacific Ocean, about 17 mi south of Half Moon Bay and about 34 mi north of Santa Cruz.